Innovative lab launched at MSTU

 "I’m anticipating to see the results of the research conducted in this lab which will be of use to choose this or that construction method based on the research findings," said Vladislav Sandurski, vice- governor of the Murmansk Region.

-The model object will be incorporated both as a venue to conduct research activities, to hold workshops, seminars and meetings to demonstrate the application of new "green" solutions, and as an educational facility for university and school students.
+The model object will be incorporated both as a venue to conduct research activities, to hold workshops, seminars and meetings to demonstrate the application of new "green" solutions, and as an educational facility for students.